Carlinina/Logs-Analysis-Project/README.md

   	CREATE VIEW percentage AS SELECT error100.date, (errors*1.00)/total_number AS percentage_errors FROM error100, total_entries WHERE total_entries.date=error100.date ORDER BY percentage_errors DESC;

- After you have created the views you can execute 'python news_tool.py' in the command line.
+ 2. Execute 'python news_tool.py' in the command line.

 ## Example of the program's output

-I will provide the file <program_output_example.txt> that is a copy of what the program will print out.
+I will provide the file program_output_example.txt that is a copy of what the program will print out.

 Q1.
 Number of article's views: